Social life and activities during chemotherapy

 - If you have an important social event coming up – ask your doctor whether your treatment can be arranged so that you are between chemotherapy treatments that week.

 Although you should be able to do pretty much as you like, it makes sense to avoid family or friends who have infections.
-If you have not had chicken pox, you should avoid people who may have chicken pox.
-Let your doctor know if you think you may have been in contact with someone who could have chicken pox.
-There is no risk to you from babies and children who have been vaccinated.
-It is safe for you to be in contact with other people who've had live vaccines as injections.
-There can be problems with oral vaccines, but not many people in the UK have oral vaccines now.
+For example, you should avoid people who may have chicken pox.
+Let your doctor know if you think you have been in contact with someone who could have chicken pox.

 Your doctor may advise you and your family to have the seasonal flu vaccine to reduce your risk of getting flu.
 It is important to have the flu jab before the virus starts to circulate in the population.
 This is most likely to happen during the winter months.
 If you are in the middle of chemotherapy treatment, you should talk to your specialist about the best time to have the vaccination.
 Your immune system is weaker when you’re having chemotherapy, which means the vaccine may not work quite so well.
 Your specialist will tell you when it is best to have a flu jab to get the greatest chance of protection.
 You can find out more about having the flu vaccine and cancer in the question and answer section.

 Many people like to plan a holiday for the end of their treatment.
 It is something to mark the end of your chemotherapy and something to look forward to.
 Hopefully it will allow you to rest and begin to get back to normal.
 But there are a few extra things you need to think about.
 The travelling and cancer section has information about how to plan and get the most out of your holiday including information about

 - Potential risk of infection and blood clots